jasonbayton/11ty/_src/projects/managed-info/support/managed-configuration-payload.md

           "key": "kiosk_custom_background_image",
           "type": "STRING",
           "title": "Custom background image",
-          "description": "Supports PNG and JPG/JPEG.
+          "description": "Provide the URL to an image accessible to MANAGED INFO.
+Supports PNG and JPG/JPEG.
 MANAGED INFO will crop and fill the available screen space, which can vary by device.
 It is recommended to match the image resolution with that of the screen resolution.
 This is presented in the device details of MANAGED INFO for reference.", "defaultValue": ""
+        },
+        {
+          "key": "kiosk_custom_device_wallpaper",
+          "type": "STRING",
+          "title": "Custom device wallpaper",
+          "description": "Unlike the custom background image, this is a utility to set the device wallpaper outside of MANAGED INFO.
+All requirements for background image apply to device wallpaper, see above.
+The wallpaper will be applied to both the home and lock screens.", "defaultValue": ""
         },
         {